WillTDA/Discord.js-Akinator/README.md

     console.log("Bot is Online");
 });

-// Example options for Discord.js Akinator:
+//Example options for Discord.js Akinator:

-const language = "en"; // The Language of the Game const childMode = false; // Whether to use Akinator's Child Mode const gameType = "character"; // The Type of Akinator Game to Play. ("animal", "character" or "object") const useButtons = true; // Whether to use Discord's Buttons const embedColor = "#1F1E33"; // The Color of the Message Embeds
+const language = "en"; //The language of the game const childMode = false; //Whether to use Akinator's Child Mode const gameType = "character"; //The type of Akinator game to be played. ("animal", "character" or "object") const useButtons = true; //Whether to use Discord's buttons instead of message input const embedColor = "#1F1E33"; //The color of the message embeds
 ```
 With Discord.js Akinator, you can choose whether you want to use a message, or a slash command as the input.
 Here's a quick example on how to do both!